Maghnie/tutorials.Getting-Started/README.md

 ## Docker

-To keep things simple both components will be run using [Docker](https://www.docker.com). **Docker** is a container technology which allows to different components isolated into their respective environments.
+To keep things simple, both components will be run using [Docker](https://www.docker.com). **Docker** is a container technology which allows different components to be deployed into their respective isolated environments.

--   To install Docker on Windows follow the instructions [here](https://docs.docker.com/docker-for-windows/)
+-   To install Docker on Windows, follow the instructions [here](https://docs.docker.com/docker-for-windows/)
--   To install Docker on Mac follow the instructions [here](https://docs.docker.com/docker-for-mac/)
+-   To install Docker on Mac, follow the instructions [here](https://docs.docker.com/docker-for-mac/)
--   To install Docker on Linux follow the instructions [here](https://docs.docker.com/install/)
+-   To install Docker on Linux, follow the instructions [here](https://docs.docker.com/install/)

 ## Docker Compose (Optional)

 **Docker Compose** is a tool for defining and running multi-container Docker applications.
-A [YAML file](https://raw.githubusercontent.com/Fiware/tutorials.Getting-Started/master/docker-compose.yml) is used configure the required services for the application.
+A [YAML file](https://raw.githubusercontent.com/Fiware/tutorials.Getting-Started/master/docker-compose.yml) is used to configure the required services for the application.
 This means all container services can be brought up in a single command.
-Docker Compose is installed by default as part of Docker for Windows and Docker for Mac, however Linux users will need to follow the instructions found [here](https://docs.docker.com/compose/install/)
+Docker Compose is installed by default as part of Docker for Windows and Docker for Mac, however Linux users will need to follow the instructions found [here](https://docs.docker.com/compose/install/).

 You can check your current **Docker** and **Docker Compose** versions using the following commands: